vinobc/ssit-ssn/README.md

 ### `npm start`

 to Run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser. lLogin with the admin credentials to retrieve the course registration details of the users in Excel format.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Login with the admin credentials to retrieve the course registration details of the users in Excel format.